tiwilliam/hookit/README.md

 or repository.
 Just place your hook script at the level you are interested of (eg. `.../<owner>/<repository>` or `.../<owner>`).

+## Script arguments

+Here is a complete list of all arguments passed to scripts:

+    .../tiwilliam/hookit
+        --owner=tiwilliam
+        --branch=master
+        --repository=hookit
+        --commit=a3a707700d845919178c72cd266ffc28d882c380

 ## Installation

 This package is availiable on Python Package Index